Bangladesh National Museum: History

 By 2017, as a result of ongoing acquisitions and research, the collection of the Bangladesh National Museum reached 91,287 artifacts, among which historical, ethnographic, and natural history items are particularly noteworthy.
 As part of a broader institutional modernization, the museum initiated a digitization project in 2012.
 Its objective was to create a database of the entire collection, improving access to and preservation of artifacts within the limited exhibition space.
 In April 2017, the museum launched a 360-degree virtual gallery, making selected exhibits accessible to a global audience through online tours.
 Furthermore, since 2010, UNESCO has been collaborating with the institution on work related to intangible cultural heritage.

 Visitors

-On an average more than 2000 visitors come to visit the Bangladesh National Museum every day.
+On average, more than 2000 visitors come to visit the Bangladesh National Museum every day.
 Foreigners are also among them.
-Visitor fee is Tk 40 for adults and Tk 20 for minors, Tk 500 for foreigners and Tk 300 for visitors from SAARC countries.
+The visitor fee is Tk 40 for adults and Tk 20 for minors, Tk 500 for foreigners, and Tk 300 for visitors from SAARC countries.
 However, tickets are not required for children below 3 years of age and physically challenged persons.